Kamakahelei: Biography

-Kamakahelei was one of three daughters of High Chief Kaumeheiwa, the son of High Chief Lonoikahaupu and High Chiefess Kamuokaumeheiwa, and his wife, High Chief Kaʻapuwai, possibly the daughter of Peleiʻoholani, Aliʻi nui of Oahu and Aliʻi nui of Kauai.
+Kamakahelei was one of three daughters of High Chief Kaumeheiwa, the son of High Chief Lonoikahaupu and High Chiefess consort Kamuokaumeheiwa, and his wife, High Chiefess consort Kaʻapuwai, possibly the daughter of Peleiʻoholani, Aliʻi nui of Oahu and Aliʻi nui of Kauai.
 According to tradition, her grandfather Lonoikahaupu was five generations in descent from the 13th Aliʻi Aimoku of Kauai, Kalanikukuma.
 His family had traditionally ruled in Waimea and the south-western section of the island, although always in subordination to the elder line of Kauaʻian chiefs.
 It is unclear why Kamakahelei succeeded Peleiʻoholani as the Aliʻi of Kauaʻi.
 It is not certain that she was his granddaughter or a close relative.
 The legends remain silent between the transaction of rule between the two dynasties.